hajhouj/BioSynResCL/README.md

 0.1        | Intel(R) UHD Graphics 630
 0.2        | AMD Radeon Pro 555X Compute Engine
 </code>

-Use the desired device by adding its query as a JVM parameter using -Duse-device, for example :
+Use the desired device by adding its query as a JVM parameter using -Duse-device, for example if we want to use Intel(R) UHD Graphics 630 from the result above, we should use -Duse-device=0.1 :

 <code>java **-Duse-device=0.1** -cp "./target/libs/*" com.hajhouj.biosynres.cl.benchmark.BioSynResBenchmark benchmark "Autism disorder" "vocabulary/all/terms.txt" 10 OPENCL</code>

 ## Run Resolution Tool